blackjax-devs/blackjax/docs/mcmc.rst

    new_state, info = algorithm.step(rng_key, state)

-Under the hood, kernels have a signature of the form ``kernel(rng_key, state, logprob_fn, **parameter)`` and this high-level interface provides convenient wrappers around these functions.
+Under the hood, kernels have a signature of the form ``kernel(rng_key, state, logdensity_fn, **parameter)`` and this high-level interface provides convenient wrappers around these functions.
 It is possible to access the base kernel doing:

 .. code::